Git Style Guide

 where <type> is one of the following and describes the type of change being made

-• feature The addition of new behavior, consumer affecting
+• feature The addition of a new behavior, consumer effecting

 • bug Fix for an issue, or something not working as intended

-• dev Regular maintenance-like submissions.
-Including updates to the developer-facing environment and dependency updates
+• upkeep Regular maintenance-like submissions.
+Including updates to dev facing environment and dependency updates

 and <name> is a short name for what is changing.